Chase Blackburn

-Chase Wyatt Blackburn (born June 10, 1983) is an American professional football coach and former player who is the special teams coordinator for the Los Angeles Rams of the National Football League (NFL).
+Chase Wyatt Blackburn (born June 10, 1983) is an American professional football coach and former player who is currently the assistant special teams coach for the Atlanta Falcons of the National Football League (NFL).
 He played as a linebacker in the NFL.

 Blackburn played college football for the Akron Zips.
 He was signed by the New York Giants as an undrafted free agent in 2005.
 He won two Super Bowl titles with the Giants, both against the New England Patriots.

 Early life

 Blackburn attended Marysville High School in Marysville, Ohio, and was a letterman in football and basketball.
 In football, as a senior, he led his team to a 13–1 record and the 2001 Ohio High School Football Division II State Seminifinals.
 He finished with 320 career tackles.

 College career

 Blackburn was a three-year starter at the University of Akron, playing both linebacker and defensive end.
 He started 34 of 45 games in which he played and finished his college career with 293 tackles (179 solo), 11 sacks, 38.5 tackles for losses and three interceptions.
 He started all 11 games as a senior and finished with 71 tackles (41 solo), 5 sacks and 8.5 tackles for losses playing the "bandit" – a hybrid between the linebacker and defensive end positions.
 He was named All-MAC linebacker as a junior.